These delicious buttery Viennese biscuits are delicate and the rich dark chocolate and pistachio just make them moreish and addictive.

 Decoration

-- 80 g milk or dark chocolate (chopped)
+- 80 g dark or milk chocolate (chopped)

 - 3 tbsp whole roasted pistachios (crushed)